GitSoot/phase-4-debugging-network-requests-lab/README.md

 - Update the number of likes for a toy

   - How I debugged:
+  1. I noted the error from the console:
+  "Uncaught (in promise) SyntaxError: Unexpected end of JSON input."
+  2. Confirmed the PATCH error from the Terminal (Checking the response from the server)
+  3. I updated the `update` function in the `toys_controller.rb` file

 - Donate a toy to Goodwill (and delete it from our database)